amos-kibet/elixir-getting-started/PhoenixSockets.md

 # Phoenix Sockets

-`Phoeninx.Socket` is a `WebSocket` implementation that multiplexes messages over Phoenix channels.
+`Phoenix.Socket` is a `WebSocket` implementation that multiplexes messages over Phoenix channels.

 Once connected to a socket, incoming and outgoing events are routed to channels.